Urban Agriculture

 -

 - Does your local municipality have ordinances governing urban farms?
 This information can be accessed by looking through city ordinances or contacting the city clerk.
-You should also ask if your city has land banks or land trusts set aside for urban farming.
+You should also ask if your city has land banks or land trusts to set aside land for urban farming.

 Planning & Zoning